mongodb-labs/atlas-cli-plugin-terraform/CONTRIBUTING.md

-# Contributing to Atlas CLI plugin for MongoDB Atlas Provider
+# Contributing to the Atlas CLI plugin for Terraform's MongoDB Atlas Provider

 WIP